OpenFTC/OpenRC_2017-18/.github/CONTRIBUTING.md

 #### Before submitting a bug report

-- Check the [forums](http://ftcforum.usfirst.org/forum.php) to see if someone else has run into the problem and whether there is an official solution that doesn't require a new SDK.
+- Make sure that your bug is specific to the OpenFTC SDK.
+If the bug still occurs while using the official FTC SDK, your bug report should be reported to the [official SDK](https://github.com/ftctechnh/ftc_app).

-- Perform a search of current [issues](https://github.com/ftctechnh/ftc_app/issues) to see if the problem has already been reported.
+- Perform a search of current [OpenFTC-app issues](https://github.com/OpenFTC/OpenFTC-app/issues) to see if the problem has already been reported.
 If so, add a comment to the existing issue instead of creating a new one.

+- Perform a search of current [official ftc_app issues](https://github.com/ftctechnh/ftc_app/issues) to see if the problem has already been reported.
+If so, add a comment to the existing issue instead of creating a new one.

+- Check the [forums](http://ftcforum.usfirst.org/forum.php) to see if someone else has run into the problem and whether there is an official solution that has either 1) already been merged into the official SDK, or 2) is being investigated by the FIRST team.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as GitHub issues.
-Create an issue on ftctechnh/ftc_app and provide the following information.
+Create an issue on OpenFTC/OpenFTC-app and provide the following information.
 Explain the problem and include additional details to help maintainers reproduce the problem:

 - Use a clear and descriptive title for the issue to identify the problem.